We use cookies to remember preferences and (with your permission) to measure performance. Learn more in our Privacy Policy.

 The Free Online Image Cropper is a browser-based tool that allows you to slice, trim, and reframe your photos with pixel-perfect precision.
 Unlike complex desktop software like Photoshop or GIMP, this tool is designed for speed and simplicity, letting you crop images to exact aspect ratios (1:1, 4:3, 16:9, 3:2) or completely custom areas immediately without installing anything.
 The cropper displays a Rule of Thirds grid overlay to guide composition and provides a live preview of your crop before finalizing.

-How Image Cropper Works
+How Image Cropper for Profile Pictures & Social Media Works

-How Image Cropper Works
+How Image Cropper for Profile Pictures & Social Media Works

 Our tool loads your image directly into your browser's memory using the FileReader API when you upload or drag-and-drop it.
 A preview displays your full image with an overlay showing your current crop area.
 Preset aspect ratio buttons (Free, 1:1, 4:3, 16:9, 3:2) snap your crop box to common dimensions—select Free for completely custom dimensions.
 Drag the crop frame directly on the image to reposition it, or fine-tune the width and height percentages using the input fields on the right.
 A Rule of Thirds grid appears on the crop box to help with composition.
 Clicking 'Crop Image' triggers the HTML5 Canvas API to draw only the selected portion onto a new canvas, creating a fresh image file.
 Once cropped, you can download the result as a high-quality PNG.